lindelaniM/Python-Week-1/README.md

 Selling = {k: r*zar for k, r in Book_prices.items()}
 print("This are the book prices in Rands" ,Selling)

+# Control flow

+Control flows are used to perform actions only when a certain condition is met, unless otherwise.

+#If statement
+if len(ArdaCiti) <= 5:

+    print ("First person on the list is:", ArdaCiti[0])

+#If – else statement
+ArdaCiti = ['Lindelani', 'George', 'Mesuli', 'Nolu', 'Zanda']

+if 'Lindelani' in ArdaCiti:  #Using the If statement

+    print("Lindelani is part of the group")

+else:
+    print("He's not part of the group") #Else statement if condition

+#For loop
+for Nolu in ArdaCiti:

+    print ("Group stays active")
+    break

+#While loop
+while len(ArdaCiti) < 5:

+    print ("Group is normal")
+    break

 # Function
 - Functions takes input and produces output
 - A functions can be given a set of instructions